Dr. John Happel | Aug 28, 2018 | 0

 We provide varicose vein care outside of the world of franchised vein medicine where profit is one of the primary motives.

-Unlike med spas and cosmetic centers that advertise all of the time on television, Dr. Happel is a fellowship trained board certified vascular surgeon who has devoted his training and his life to specialize in venous and vascular disease.
+Unlike med spas and cosmetic centers that advertise all of the time on television, I am a fellowship trained board certified vascular surgeon and have devoted my training and my life to specialize in venous and vascular disease.